Logo VHM ABC

 Costs and Purchase

-One-off costs: This includes the costs for accommodation, lighting, heating, water bowl and decoration.
-This can together cost a few hundred euros to a few thousand euros.
+One-time costs: These include the costs of the enclosure, lighting, heating, water tank, and decorations.
+This can cost anywhere from a few hundred to a few thousand euros.
 The final amount depends on the quality and size of the products.

-Fixed costs: Fixed costs include the costs for the feed, which is a few tens of euros per year.
+Fixed costs: Fixed costs include the cost of food, which amounts to several tens of euros per year.